williamcotton/MySQLPatch/README.markdown

 Other Linker Flags: -lmysqlclient -lz -lm
 Header Search Paths: /usr/local/mysql/include
-Library Search Paths: //usr/local/mysql/lib
+Library Search Paths: /usr/local/mysql/lib

 ## Static Library ##

-There is a branch called 'static_library' contained a copy of libmysqlclient.a.
+There is a branch called 'static_library' containing a copy of libmysqlclient.a.
 I haven't tested it on another machine, but it might work properly.